Nyctosauridae: Classification

 In 2022, Fernandes et al. described Epapatelo as a new pteranodontian from Angola.
 Including Epapatelo in the phylogenetic analysis of Longrich et al. (2018), they recovered a new clade, Aponyctosauria, composed of the Nyctosauridae, Alcione, Simurghia, and Epapatelo.

+In 2024, Alcione, Simurghia, and Epapatelo were referred to as members of Nyctosauridae based on phylogenetic analysis, and "N." lamegoi was included as a species of Simurghia.